AshIsbitt/DevOpsCheatSheets/masterClass.md

 `git --version` - What version of Git am I using
 `git init` - initialise a git repo
 `git status` - What's in the repo that's been changed
+	- adding `-s` will show the same info in a more concise manner on the screen.

 `git config --global --list` - See the local git config set to all and any repos on the local Machine `git config --local user.name` - set the local repo config username